worfinator/AlarmController/README.md

 ## Status

-This application is currently in development, at the moment you can only view AWS MQTT messages published to the console.
+This application is currently in development, at the moment you can only view AWS MQTT messages published to the console, it is primarily used for test PIFace_Alarm status events.

 ## Configuration